Geometric ergodicity of SGLD via reflection coupling: Introduction

+However, due to existence of the time discretization and the random mini-batch, there are several difficulties arising when applying the reflection coupling to analyze the SGLD algorithm, detailed as follows.
+The first difficulty arises from the numerical discretization.
+In the time continuous interpolation \eqref{eq:sgld}, the drifts are evaluated at $T_k$ but the dynamics is evolving and the hitting time (defined in \eqref{eq:deftau}) in the reflection coupling could be between $[T_k, T_{k+1})$.
+This dismatch brings extra difficulty compared with the reflection coupling for time-continuous processes.
+Furthermore, when dealing with this difficulty, one needs to conduct careful estimate for the tail behavior of the multiplicative noise $\zeta_t$ (see \eqref{eq:Ztevolve} below).
+In fact, although the diffusion part $\hat{W}_t$ in \eqref{eq:reflectioncoupling} or Lemma \ref{lmm:verifyBM} below is a Brownian motion, it correlates with the original Brownian motion $W_t$.
+Therefore, in \eqref{eq:Ztevolve} below, $\zeta_t = \int_{T_k}^t d\hat{W}_s - dW_s$ is a multiplicative noise.
+Estimate for this multiplicative noise is not trivial and we will overcome this via tools including the Burkholder-Davis-Gundy (BDG) inequality in Lemma \ref{lmm:zeta} below.
+So far, to the best of our knowledge, there is scant literature addressing the ergodicity of discrete algorithms under such mild assumptions.
+These difficulties shall be addressed carefully using a series of conditional expectation estimates, detailed in Section \ref{section:omiited}.

-In this work, we aim to obtain a Wasserstein contraction of the process $\bar{X}$ defined in \eqref{eq:sgld} via the technique of reflection coupling, and thus to obtain the geometric ergodicity of SGLD.
-However, due to the time discretization and the random nimibatch, there are several difficulties arising when applying the reflection coupling, detailed as follows.
-First, we only assumed the confining property for the expected potential.
+The second difficulty arises from how to make use of the consistency of the random batch $\mathbb{E}_{\xi}[U^{\xi}(\cdot)]=U(\cdot)$ to prove the geometric ergodicity of SGLD.
+In our result, we only assumed the confining property for the expected potential.
 On each time subinterval $[T_k, T_{k+1})$ of the SGLD algorithm, one only sees the behavior of the process associated with $U^{\xi_k}$ rather than $U$.
 One has to consider the averaged dynamics so that our assumptions for the averaged potential $U$ can be used.
-So more technical details will be required to obtain the ergodicity.
-The second difficulty arises from the numerical discretization.
-In the time continuous interpolation \eqref{eq:sgld}, the drifts are evaluated at $T_k$ but the dynamics is evolving and the hitting time (defined in \eqref{eq:deftau}) in the reflection coupling could be between $[t_k, T_{k+1})$.
-This unmatch brings extra difficulty compared with the reflection coupling for time continuous processes.
-In fact, to the best of our knowledge, not much literature discussed the ergodicity of discrete algorithms under such mild assumptions.
-These difficulties shall be addressed carefully using a series of conditional expectation estimates, detailed in Section \ref{section:omiited}.
+So more technical details will be required to obtain the ergodicity, see Proposition \ref{pro:rbandconv}.
+Here we give a brief summary of Proposition \ref{pro:rbandconv} regarding the estimate for the random batch.
+Recall the paired dynamics $(\bar{X}_t, \bar{Y}_t)$ discussed above.
+After It\^o's calculation, one needs to estimate